User Retention: What It Is, How to Measure It, and 10 Design Strategies That Reduce Churn (2026)

 What Is User Retention?

 User retention is a metric that tracks the percentage of users who return to your product over a defined time period.
-A user who downloads your app, uses it once, and never comes back has churned.
+A user who signs up, uses your product once, and never comes back has churned.
 A user who returns daily or weekly is retained.

-Product teams use retention to measure whether the core experience is valuable enough to bring people back.
-Unlike vanity metrics such as total downloads or page views, retention reveals whether your product has staying power.
+Product teams use retention to evaluate whether the core experience is valuable enough to bring people back.
+Unlike vanity metrics such as total downloads or page views, retention reveals whether your product has lasting value — it is the truest signal of product-market fit.

 How to Calculate User Retention Rate